 ILLUMINATION & LIGHT QUALITY

 When testing illumination and overall light quality, we assess each headlamp’s performance across several key factors: brightness, beam throw, and beam width.
 We measure the lumen output to gauge how bright the light is, ensuring it meets the manufacturer’s specifications.
 For beam throw, we test how far the light can project effectively, determining its reach and how well it illuminates distant objects.
-We also evaluate the beam width to understand the light’s coverage area, ensuring a wide, consistent spread without significant dark spots or uneven lighting.
+We also evaluate the beam width to understand the light’s coverage area, ensuring it provides a wide, consistent spread without significant dark spots or uneven lighting.

 During testing, we use each headlamp in various conditions, such as open trails and confined spaces, to assess its versatility and performance.
 We note how the light quality impacts visibility and safety during different activities, from navigating trails to setting up camp.
 This comprehensive approach helps us determine how well each headlamp’s illumination meets diverse needs and conditions.